LinuxJedi/linuxjedi.co.uk/content/blog/2017/03/13/maw-chap-5-writing-part.md

 The running time is probably similar to quadratic probing.
 The advantage here is that the insertion can't fail unless the table is full.

+### MAW 5.6

+> What are the advantages and disadvantages of the various collision resolution strategies?

+Separate chaining hashing requires the use of pointers, which costs some memory, and the standard method of implementing calls on memory allocation routines, which typically are expensive.

+Linear probing is easily implemented, but performance degrades severly as the load factor increases because of primary clustering.

+Quadratic probing is only slightly more difficult to implement and gives good performance in practice.
+An insertion can fail if the table is half empty, but this is not likely.
+Even if it were, such an insertion would be so expensive that it wouldn't matter and would almost certainly point up a weakness in the hash function.

+Double hashing eliminates primary and secondary clustering but the computation of a second hash function can be costly.

 ### MAW 5.10

 > Describe a procedure that avoids initializing a hash table (at the expense of memory).